-- light-coloured to minimise heat absorption and enhance heat dissipation; - clothing made of heat-resistant material with low heat conductivity, permeability and radiation reflectivity; - loose-fitting clothing to enhance perspiration (However, clothing that is too loose may be entangled in the moving parts of machines); and - long-sleeved to avoid the skin from the direct exposure to sunlight when working outdoors. - 5.5.2 For construction workers who need to undertake outdoor work, main contractors and/or subcontractors should provide the workers, upon reasonable request, with a pair of sun protection arm sleeves which are made of thin and vapour permeable fabric allowing effective sweat evaporation and have Ultraviolet Protection Factor of at least 50.
-However, if main contractors and/or subcontractors have provided the workers with long sleeve clothing, they are not required to additionally provide the workers with the sun protection arm sleeves.

-5.5.3 Personal Protective Equipment (PPE)
+- are light-coloured and thin to minimise heat absorption and enhance heat dissipation; - have good overall moisture management capability to draw away moisture from the skin and increase evaporation, water vapour permeability and UV protection that are comparable to performance of the anti-heat stress uniform developed by CIC; and - are loose-fitting to enhance perspiration (the risk arising from entanglement with the moving parts of machines should also be properly assessed before providing workers with loose-fitting clothing). - 5.5.2 For construction workers who need to undertake outdoor work, the parties who employ the construction workers should provide them, upon reasonable request, with a pair of sun protection arm sleeves which are made of thin and vapour permeable fabric allowing effective sweat evaporation and have Ultraviolet Protection Factor of at least 50.
+However, if the parties who employ the construction workers have provided them with long sleeve clothing, they are not required to additionally provide the workers with the sun protection arm sleeves. - 5.5.3 Personal Protective Equipment (PPE)

-Main contractors and/or subcontractors should encourage construction workers to use naturally ventilated safety helmets to enhance perspiration; and encourage the use of safety helmets with broad brim to provide better shade to the face, neck and back.

-For construction workers who need to undertake outdoor work, main contractors and/or subcontractors should provide the workers, upon reasonable request, with neck shades for safety helmets to protect the neck against sunshine and ensure that the neck shades are compatible to the safety helmets.
+The parties who employ the construction workers should encourage them to use naturally ventilated safety helmets to enhance perspiration; and encourage the use of safety helmets with broad brim to provide better shade to the face, neck and back.
+For construction workers who need to undertake outdoor work, the parties who employ the construction workers should provide them, upon reasonable request, with neck shades for safety helmets to protect the neck against sunshine and ensure that the neck shades are compatible to the safety helmets.
 No modification or change of the existing helmets should be made to fit accessories unless advice from the manufacturer has been sought.

-Before considering to use safety helmets with broad brim or neck shades, main contractors and/or subcontractors shall conduct a risk assessment first.
-In special situations where the use of safety helmets with broad brim or neck shades might affect work safety (e.g. affecting the vision of the machinery operator), safety helmets with broad brim or neck shades suitable to the related work should be selected and/or appropriate precautionary measures should be taken to eliminate the risk in light of the risk assessment result.
+Before considering to use safety helmets with broad brim or neck shades, the parties who employ the construction workers shall conduct a risk assessment first.
+In special situations where the use of safety helmets with broad brim or neck shades might affect work safety (e.g. affecting the vision of the machinery operator), safety helmets with broad brim or neck shades suitable to the related work should be selected and / or appropriate precautionary measures should be taken to eliminate the risk in light of the risk assessment result.